elidub/equiv-neural-rendering/ReadMe.md

 An in-depth discussion and analysis on the results can be found in [the blogpost](blogpost.md).

 ## License
-As this code has been built upon the the [repository `apple/ml-equivariant-neural-rendering`](https://github.com/apple/ml-equivariant-neural-rendering), the same license applies.
+As this code has been built upon the [repository `apple/ml-equivariant-neural-rendering`](https://github.com/apple/ml-equivariant-neural-rendering), therefore the same license applies.
 That is, this project is licensed under the Apple Sample Code License.